v47-io/architect-rs/README.md

     <TARGET>
             The target directory for the final output.

-            This defaults to the Git repository name as a child of the current working directory.
+            This defaults to the Git repository name as a child of the current working directory
 ```

 ## Development